Otto Weddigen: Biography and career

-According to the report of the commander of the Cressy, Bertram W. L. Nicholson, an observation post on the HMS Aboukir had apparently mistaken the periscope of U-9 for a piece of driftwood.
-A chance hit in the Aboukirs weapons magazine caused a huge explosion and chaos on board the British ship.
-To make matters worse, when HMS Cressy rushed to help, its crew consisted almost exclusively of less well-trained reservists.
+According to the report of the commander of Cressy, Bertram W. L. Nicholson, an observation post on Aboukir had apparently mistaken the periscope of U-9 for a piece of driftwood.
+A chance hit in Aboukirs weapons magazine caused a huge explosion and chaos on board the British ship.
+To make matters worse, when Cressy rushed to help, its crew consisted almost exclusively of less well-trained reservists.